NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.md

     setwd(wd)

 We can use the `neonUtilities` function `byTileAOP` to download a single reflectance tile.
 You can run `help(byTileAOP)` to see more details on what the various inputs are.
 For this exercise, we'll specify the UTM Easting and Northing to be (257500, 4112500), which will download the tile with the lower left corner (257000,4112000).

-    byTileAOP(

-      'DP3.30006.001',

-      'SJER',

-      '2021',

-      257500,

-      4112500,

-      buffer = 0,

-      check.size = TRUE,
+By default, the function will check the size total size of the download and ask you whether you wish to proceed (y/n).
+This file is ~672.7 MB, so make sure you have enough space on your local drive.
+You can set `check.size=FALSE` if you want to download without a prompt.

+    byTileAOP(dpID='DP3.30006.001',

+              site='SJER',

+              year='2021',

+              easting=257500,

+              northing=4112500,

+              check.size=TRUE, # can set to FALSE if you don't want to enter y/n

               savepath = wd)

 This file will be downloaded into a nested subdirectory under the `~/data` folder, inside a folder named `DP3.30006.001` (the Data Product ID).
 The file should show up in this location:  `~/data/DP3.30006.001/neon-aop-products/2021/FullSite/D17/2021_SJER_5/L3/Spectrometer/Reflectance/NEON_D17_SJER_DP3_257000_4112000_reflectance.h5`.